 Step 4.
 Bake.

-Bake until pasta is almost tender. (see the full instructions at the bottom of this article.)
+Bake until pasta is almost tender.
+(See the full instructions at the bottom of this article.)

 Step 5.
 Add the topping.

-How easy this is?
+How easy is this?

-Faqs:
+Recipe Faqs:

 Of course.
 If you are trying to eat healthier or you are avoiding gluten, there are many tasty alternatives to standard wheat flour-based kinds of pasta.
 According to Bon Appetit magazine, the best pasta for baking is yellow pea pasta.
 It holds the shape and cooks beautifully in the oven.